Borderlands 4: Development and release

 Developer Gearbox Software began working on the game prior to the release of Borderlands 3 (2019).
 Gearbox described Kairos as a "seamless" playable space, in which players can explore various locations of interest without being interrupted by any loading screen.
 While the team avoided using the term "open world", Gearbox CEO Randy Pitchford claimed that Borderlands 4 was "the most open and free" game in the franchise, contrasting Borderlands 3s planet-hopping structure, which resulted in a more "compartmentalized" design.
 As with its predecessors, Borderlands 4 was envisioned to be a humorous game, though the team wanted to ensure that the humor derived from emergent gameplay, in which the playable Vault Hunters will react to actions performed by players.
 As Borderlands 4 was set in a new planet, the game features an all-new cast.
 It also offered an opportunity for the art team to create landscape distinct from those on Pandora, with art director Adam May describing Kairos as a "high-tech but lo-fi" setting.

 Take-Two Interactive, following its acquisition of Gearbox from Embracer Group in March 2024, confirmed that a new title in the Borderlands series was in development.
 Publisher 2K officially revealed the title in August 2024, and released its first gameplay footage at The Game Awards 2024.
 The game was originally scheduled to release for PlayStation 5, Windows, and Xbox Series X/S on September 23, 2025.
 On April 29, 2025, citing progress on the game, Pitchford announced that Borderlands 4 would now release ahead of schedule on September 12.
 The game was originally scheduled to be released for the Nintendo Switch 2 on October 3, 2025, but it has since been indefinitely delayed.

-The first downloadable content pack for the game, titled Bounty Pack 1: How Rush Saved Mercenary Day, is set to be released on November 20, 2025.
+In February 2026, Take-Two Interactive stated that development of the Nintendo Switch 2 version had been paused.